Frank E. Warren, Music Educator

 Frank E. Warren graduated Berklee College of Music with two Bachelor of Music degrees: one in composition and the other in music education, marking him Berklee's first student to graduate with a double major.
 While there, he also founded the Berklee Student/Composer Organization, which later became part of the school’s curriculum.
 After graduation, he began a professional teaching career while pursuing a Master of Music degree in Theory/Composition at the University of Lowell (MA).

 Profiled in the summer 1991 issue of Chamber Music magazine, interviewed for a series of articles published in the Boston Classical Guitar Society Newsletter, and participating as a guest of Bruce Duffie for classical radio station WNIB-Chicago, Warren enjoys sharing his experience and ideas with a wide range of audiences.
 The composer offers a variety of seminars and clinics in composition and related subjects for music majors as well as for general audiences.
-He is included in the International Who’s Who in Music, Contemporary American Composers, and Musical America.

 Mr. Warren is currently accepting invitations for guest appearances and may be contacted here.